Tom Corbett: Attorney General

-1995 appointment
+1995 appointment and tenure

 In 1995, Corbett was appointed to the position of State Attorney General by Governor Ridge to fill the remainder of the term left by the conviction of Ernie Preate.
 As a condition of his Senate confirmation, Senate Democrats required him to pledge that he would not run for re-election in 1996.
 This is a common practice in Pennsylvania for appointments to elected offices.
 Jerry Pappert made the same pledge in 2003 when he succeeded Mike Fisher as State Attorney General.
 While Attorney General, Corbett's office received multiple allegations of sexism and derogatory treatment of women.
 One woman claimed that while working in the office that executives had shared pornographic emails between one another, forcing the office into a $15,000 settlement.

-1996

 During one of Corbett's first years as Pennsylvania's Attorney General, in September 1996, Corbett and others granted the Lehigh Carbon Community College and the Cedar Crest EmergiCenter full membership of the Drugs Don't Work Here (DDWH) Program.
 The DDWH Program is a program that assesses substance abuse in the workplace.
 Three months later in December, Corbett assured that a used-car dealer in Northampton County to pay violations for state laws, in which the dealer, Matthew Connolly, complied to pay the fines.

+Corbett considered challenging incumbent Republican U.S. Senator Arlen Specter in the 1998 primary, although he ultimately did not run.

-2004 election
+2004 and 2008 elections

 After early returns were reported, the Associated Press called the race in Democratic nominee Jim Eisenhower's favor, only to retract that call later as the numbers closed.
-Corbett declared victory the following morning, having defeated Eisenhower by nearly 110,000 votes, winning 50.4% to 48.3%.
-Green party candidate Marakay Rogers captured 1.3% of the vote.
+Corbett declared victory the following morning, having defeated Eisenhower by nearly 110,000 votes, winning 50.4 percent to 48.3 percent.
+Green Party candidate Marakay Rogers captured 1.3 percent of the vote.

-2008 election

 Corbett was re-elected in 2008.
 He won with the largest vote total of any Republican in the state's history.
 He defeated Democrat John Morganelli, bucking the trend of Democratic success in Pennsylvania that year.